zoubohao/CompleteBin/README.md

                         The folder to store temporary files during binning processing.
   -db DB_FILES_PATH, --db_files_path DB_FILES_PATH
                         The folder contains database files.
 You can ignore it if you set the 'CompleteBin_DB' environmental variable.
-  --device DEVICE       The device uses for training.
+  --device DEVICE       The device used for training.
 The default is CPU.
-We highly recommend using GPU, but not CPU.
+We highly recommend using a GPU, but not a CPU.
 We need 24GB of GPU memory to run the default settings.
 You can adjust the 'batch_size' parameter to fit your
                         GPU's memory.
 You can use CPU if you set this parameter to 'cpu'.
   --n_views N_VIEWS     Number of views to generate for each contig during training.
 Defaults to 6.
   --min_contig_length MIN_CONTIG_LENGTH